AriFordsham/GHCWiki/commentary/prim-ops.md

   - [includes/StgMiscClosures.h](/trac/ghc/browser/ghc/includes/StgMiscClosures.h) (just add the declaration),
   - [rts/PrimOps.cmm](/trac/ghc/browser/ghc/rts/PrimOps.cmm) (implement it here)
   - [rts/Linker.c](/trac/ghc/browser/ghc/rts/Linker.c) (declare the symbol for GHCi)

+- for a foreign out-of-line primop You do not need to modify the rts or compiler at all.

+  - `yourpackage/cbits/primops.cmm`: implement your primops here.
+You have to arrange for the .cmm file to be compiled and linked into the package.
+The GHC build system has support for this.
+Cabal does not yet.
+  - `yourpackage/TheCode.hs`: use `foreign import prim` to import the primops.

 See also [AddingNewPrimitiveOperations](adding-new-primitive-operations), a blow-by-blow description of the process for adding a new out-of-line primop from someone who went through the process.